Back to Optimization: Diffusion-based Zero-Shot 3D Human Pose Estimation: Method

 Besides, built upon the learning strategy of the noise conditional score network (NCSN) ~\cite{song2019generative}, we formulate our loss function as follows by choosing $\lambda(t) = \sigma(t)^2$:

-in which $z$ stands for random noise vector $z \sim N(0,1)$ and $s_{\theta}$ is the pre-trained score matching network. $\sigma$ represents the variance mentioned in Eq.$(1)$ as $[1-e^{-\int_{0}^{t}\beta(s)ds}]$ and the timestamp or denoising time variable $t$ is uniformly sampled 1000 times from [0, 1].
+in which $z$ stands for random noise vector $z \sim N\left(0,1\right)$ and $s_{\theta}$ is the pre-trained score matching network. $\sigma$ represents the variance mentioned in Eq.$(1)$ as $[1-e^{-\int_{0}^{t}\beta(s)ds}]$ and the timestamp or denoising time variable $t$ is uniformly sampled 1000 times from $\left(0, 1\right]$.
 The 3D pose generation model is never trained with any 2D-3D or image-3D pairs.
-Our diffusion model follows the architecture of GFPose~\cite{ci2023gfpose}.
+We report the results based on the Score Matching based model, similar to GFPose\cite{ci2023gfpose}.
+More results with different backbones, including DDIM\cite{song2020denoising} and DDPM\cite{2020DDPM}, are shown in Table~\ref{tab:diffbb}.